Carson Kelly Player Props: Diamondbacks vs. Giants

 Carson Kelly At The Plate

-- Kelly has a double, a home run and two walks while batting .174.
+- Kelly is hitting .167 with a double, a home run and two walks.

-- In 39.1% of his games this season (nine of 23), Kelly has picked up at least one hit, and in three of those games (13.0%) he recorded at least two.
+- Kelly has picked up a hit in 37.5% of his 24 games this season, with at least two hits in 12.5% of those games.

-- He has hit a home run in one of 23 games, and in 1.4% of his plate appearances.
+- He has gone deep in one of 24 games, and in 1.3% of his plate appearances.

-- In five games this year, Kelly has picked up an RBI, with more than one RBI once.
+- Kelly has driven in a run in five games this season (20.8%), including one multiple-RBI game.

-- He has scored in three games this year (13.0%), but has had no multi-run games.
+- He has scored a run in three of 24 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.